 To learn more about how a CDP compares to other marketing technology platforms, watch our on-demand webinar, Acronym Overload

-This blog was written and contributed by Ilona Lemeshov, Director of Managed Services at QuickPivot.
+This blog was written and contributed by Ilona Lemeshov, former Director of Managed Services at QuickPivot.